Kymorphia/gidgen/README.md

 There are 3 scopes of binding definition files, defined below:
 * **global.d** - This specially named file defines global commands which are relevant to all binding libraries.
-* **Namespace.d** - There is usually one file per library (namespace), which is used for commands and global binding code for the library.
+* **packageVER.d** - There is usually one file per library with the name of the package, which is used for commands and global binding code for the library.
-  For example: `GLib.d`.
+  For example: `glib2.d`.
-* **Namespace-Class.d** - Files for classes/structures of a library can also be defined and these take the name of the namespace and class/structure separated by a dash.
+* **packageVER-module_name.d** - Files for modules of a library can also be defined and these take the name of the package and snake_case name of the class/structure separated by a dash.
   These files contain commands and custom code related to the specific class or structure.
-These are primarily used for organization purposes, since commands and custom code for classes/structs can also be defined in the library definition file as well.
+These are primarily used for organization purposes, since commands and custom code for classes/structs can also be defined in the library definition file as well using the `class` command.
-  For example: `GObject-Value.d`
+  For example: `gobject2-value.d`

 ### Command Syntax